Xerox0549/kubernetes-hpa-concept/README.md

 after that we will use @loat_test.py file into the bash script

 And open another terminal for watich the cpu utilization

 '''bash
 kubectl get hpa -n appache --watch
 '''
+After 2 minute the script will close automatacally

+so inn between check the

+kubectl get pods -n apache
+kubectl get deployment -n apache and here you can see the cpu utilation is inclease and number of pods are also upgraded